MicrosoftDocs/nav-content/dynamics-nav-app/marketing-integrate-dynamicscrm.md

 In the assisted setup guide, you can choose which data to synchronize between the two services.
 You can also specify that you want to import your existing Dynamics 365 for Sales solution.
 In that case, you must specify an administrative user account.

-### Setting up the user account for importing the solution
+### Setting Up the User Account for Importing the Solution
 To import an existing Dynamics 365 for Sales solution, the setup guide uses an administrative account.
 This account must be a valid user in Dynamics 365 for Sales with the following security roles:

 * System Administrator